Mills leads Spurs past Warriors in game minus top stars - News 12 Now

 Already without Kevin Durant due to a knee injury, Golden State opted to rest Stephen Curry, Klay Thompson, Draymond Green and Andre Iguodala.

+“It’s more about May and June than March,” said Matt Barnes, who the Warriors signed after Durant’s injury.
+“I understand the frustration from people, but we’re working for something bigger right now.
+So, we’ve got to do what’s best for our players.
+We apologize.
+You’ll definitely see our stars when it counts.”

 Earning the top seed is important, but Warriors coach Steve Kerr said keeping his team healthy is a greater priority.
-Golden State concluded a stretch of eight games in 13 days, including the second night of a back-to-back that saw them arrive in San Antonio at 3 a.m.
+Golden State concluded a stretch of eight games in 13 days, including the second night of a back-to-back that saw the Warriors arrive in San Antonio at 3 a.m.
 Saturday.

+“We had to get through this night.
+That was the main thing,” Kerr said.
+“We had to get through this trip and they allowed us to do that.
+Obviously, we wanted to win, but we didn’t do that but we made it through to this point.
+Now we can go home, recharge our batteries and get rolling again.”

-The Spurs were expecting to be without Kawhi Leonard, Tony Parker and Dejounte Murray due to injuries, but received a jolt when they were informed that LaMarcus Aldridge will be out indefinitely with a minor heart arrhythmia.
-Aldridge underwent tests Saturday and will have more Monday.
+The Spurs were expecting to be without Leonard, Tony Parker and Dejounte Murray due to injuries, but received a jolt when they were informed that Aldridge will be out indefinitely with a minor heart arrhythmia.
+The 31-year-old forward underwent tests Saturday and will have more Monday.

-Ian Clark had 36 points to lead Golden State, which suffered its third straight loss and fifth in seven games.
-Matt Barnes added 14 points and Zaza Pachulia had 11 points and 12 rebounds.
+“We hope LaMarcus is well and everything goes well and his arrhythmia goes back to normal and allows him to play with us soon,” Gasol said.

 Mills came through with a hot start with San Antonio missing its top two scorers.
 He matched a career high for points in a half with 21 in the opening quarters.
 He played only five minutes in the second half.